 Not surprisingly, some interpret all this as implicit permission to harass Jewish and pro-Israel students.
 The result: a wave of verbal and physical attacks.

-* At the University of Colorado at Boulder, students desecrated an Israeli flag and chalked anti-Semitic slogans on the main campus walkway.
+- University of Colorado at Boulder: Students desecrated an Israeli flag and chalked anti-Semitic slogans on the main campus walkway.

-* At the University of Illinois, they assaulted with rocks a home flying an Israeli flag, shattering the front window.
+- University of Illinois: Students assaulted with rocks a home flying an Israeli flag, shattering the front window.

 Although professors teaching Middle East-related courses are the most responsible for this degeneration on campus, others, too, are complicit.
 By indulging the Middle East specialists' radicalism and efforts at indoctrination, alumni, administrators, parents, other faculty, Education Department officials and state legislators effectively condone those activities.